munozjuan/README-Generator/Demo/DemoREADME.md

 * [Tests](#tests)
 * [Questions](#questions)
 # Installation
-The following necessary dependencies must be installed to run the application properly: install
+The following necessary dependencies must be installed to run the application properly: inquire
 # Usage
-​This application is used for generating readme
+​This application is used for to help make a README file
 # License
-This project is license under the license license.
+This project is license under the MIT  license.
 # Contributing
-​Contributors: 1
+​Contributors: Juan
 # Tests
-To run tests, you need to run the following command: a
+To run tests, you need to run the following command: Terminal
 # Questions
-If you have any questions about the repo, open an issue or contact munozjuan directly munoz.juan07@hotmail.com.
+If you have any questions about the repo, open an issue or contact MunozJuan directly JJJUUAANNN07@gmail.com.